rach7777/monax-may/content/use_cases/finance.md

 Enterprise interest in [ecosystem application](/explainers/ecosystem_applications) technology started in finance where many banks had originally been "keeping an eye on bitcoin" but later realized that when effectively positioned and built, that ecosystem applications could solve many of the real world problems that their banks and companies were facing in terms of costs of data reconciliation.

 Monax was the first to market with a [permissionable blockchain](/explainers/permissioned_blockchains) which kick started enterprise interest in *using* ecosystem application technology and has remained the market leading platform on which complex financial ecosystem applications are being built.
-In addition to the high use of our `eris` [ecosystem application platform](/platform), Monax also licenses our industry-specific [finance software development kit](/library/#finance-sdk) which greatly reduces time to market for finance specific ecosystem applications while also increasing compliance gains along the way.
+In addition to the high use of our `monax` [ecosystem application platform](/platform), Monax also licenses our industry-specific [finance software development kit](/library/#finance-sdk) which greatly reduces time to market for finance specific ecosystem applications while also increasing compliance gains along the way.

 ## Investment Banks